kontent-ai/delivery-sdk-js/README.md

 import { ContentItem, Fields,TypeResolver,DeliveryClient,DeliveryClientConfig } from 'kentico-cloud-delivery-typescript-sdk';

 /**
-Each content type needs to have model class
+* This is optional, but it is considered a best practice to define your models
+* so you can leverage intellisense and so that you can extend your models with
+* additional properties / methods.
 */
 export class Movie extends ContentItem {
   public title: Fields.TextField;
 }

 /**
-* Type resolvers make sure instance of proper class is created for your content types */ let typeResolvers: TypeResolver[] = [ new TypeResolver('movie', () => new Movie()),
+* Type resolvers make sure instance of proper class is created for your content types.
+* If you don't use any custom models, return an empty array.
+*/
+let typeResolvers: TypeResolver[] = [
+    new TypeResolver('movie', () => new Movie()),